 The cafeteria is located on the lower floor of the Wabanung Campus.
-Meals and beverages are available weekdays during posted hours.
+Meals and beverages are available to students free of charge during the active semester.
 Food and beverages are permitted in designated areas only: the cafeteria and the snack area located in Room 201N.
-Daily menus will be posted to your KBOCC issued e-mail.
+Daily menus will be posted to your KBOCC issued e- mail.
 For more information contact 524-8503.